Alex Newhook: Montreal Canadiens (2023–present)

-As an impending free agent following the conclusion of his entry-level contract with the Avalanche, Newhook was traded to the Montreal Canadiens in exchange for both a first and second round pick in 2023 and prospect Gianni Fairbrother on June 27, 2023.
-The trade reunited him with his former agent, Kent Hughes, with the foregoing now serving as the Canadiens' general manager.
-On July 11, 2023, Newhook was re-signed by the Canadiens to a four-year, $11.6 million contract extension.
+As a pending restricted free agent following the conclusion of his entry-level contract with the Avalanche, Newhook was traded to the Montreal Canadiens on June 27, 2023, in exchange for both a first and second round pick in 2023 and prospect Gianni Fairbrother.
+The trade reunited him with his former agent, Kent Hughes, who was now serving as the team's general manager.
+On July 11, 2023, Newhook was signed by the Canadiens to a four-year, $11.6 million contract extension.

-Newhook played his first game with the Canadiens on October 11, 2023, scoring two goals in the team's season opener.
-Initially, he had been placed on the team's second line with Kirby Dach and Juraj Slafkovský, a pairing that received strong initial assessments prior to the former sustaining a long-term injury in only the team's second game of the 2023–24 season.
+Newhook played his first game with the Canadiens on October 11, 2023, scoring two goals in the their season opener against the Toronto Maple Leafs.
+Initially, he had been placed on their second line with Kirby Dach and Juraj Slafkovský, a pairing that received strong initial assessments prior to the former sustaining a long-term injury in only the second game of the 2023–24 campaign.
 As a result, head coach Martin St. Louis announced that Newhook would be shifted back to the centre position to replace Dach.
-After struggling at the centre position, Newhook would be placed back to the wing following Christian Dvorak's return to the lineup in early November.
+After struggling with this assignment, Newhook would be placed back to the wing following the return of Christian Dvorak to the lineup in early November.
 Enjoying more success in that role, he registered seven goals and six assists, ranking fourth on the team in points, before sustaining a high ankle sprain in a November 30 game against the Florida Panthers which resulted in a prolonged absence.
-Newhook would ultimately return after missing a total of 27 games on February 10, 2024 versus the Dallas Stars.
-He then reached a series of career milestones over the remainder of the campaign.
-On March 19, he skated in his 200th career NHL game in a 3–2 overtime loss to the Edmonton Oilers whereas he recorded his 100th career NHL point on April 16 against the Detroit Red Wings.
+After missing 27 games, Newhook returned to the ice in a February 10 game versus the Dallas Stars.
+The remainder of the season saw him reach new career milestones, first skating in his 200th career NHL game on March 19, and then recording his 100th career NHL point on April 16 against the Detroit Red Wings.